 to them.
 I'm not sure how long

-they will ho
+they will hold his attention.

 Of course, he doesn't spend all of his time with his nose in a book.
 I would hate to think he might